watem-sedem/watem-sedem/docs/output.rst

 .. _watemsedemoutput:

-WaTEM-SEDEM output
+WaTEM/SEDEM output
 ##################

-When WaTEM-SEDEM or the full CN-WS model is used, the following rasters and tables can be written as output.
+When WaTEM/SEDEM or the full CN-WS model is used, the following rasters and tables can be written as output.

 .. _totalsedimenttxt: